Peter and the Wolf: Walt Disney, 1946

 In 1957, for one of his television programs, Disney recalled how Prokofiev had visited, inspiring Disney's animated version.
 Disney used pianist Ingolf Dahl, who resembled Prokofiev, to re-create how the composer had played the themes from the score.

 British–Polish co-production, 2006

 In 2006, Suzie Templeton and Hugh Welchman directed and produced, respectively, a stop-motion animated adaptation.
-It is unusual in its lack of dialogue or narration.
-The story was told only via images and music and interrupted by sustained periods of silence.
-The soundtrack was performed by the Philharmonia Orchestra, The film premiered with a live accompaniment in the Royal Albert Hall.
+It has no dialogue or narration: the story was told only via images and music, interrupted by sustained periods of silence.
+The soundtrack was performed by the Philharmonia Orchestra.
+The film premiered with a live accompaniment in the Royal Albert Hall.
 The film won the Annecy Cristal and the Audience Award at the 2007 Annecy International Animated Film Festival, and the 2007 Academy Award for Best Animated Short Film.
 This version makes some changes to the original Prokofiev story, including: